5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 **Shortlist requirements:**

-* Secondary Whatsapp account (phonenumber that doesn't actively uses Whatsapp)
+* Secondary Whatsapp account (phonenumber that doesn't actively uses WhatsApp, because you can't receive messages when the tracker is online)
 * Rooted Android phone OR Jailbroken iPhone OR PHP knowledge
 * Server/RPi that runs 24/7
 * Nginx or Apache with PHP with PDO (php5-pgsql installed) (you can't host on simple webhoster, you need bash)